fnascimentods/fnascimentods/README.md

 I’m currently a software developer at MMA Internet e Sistemas Ltda and I’m learning JavaScript, Node.JS, ReactJS and React Native in the free time.

-Besides that, I'm graduating in Analysis and Development of Systems at Instituto Federal da Bahia (IFBA) and I love programming.
+Besides that, I'm graduating in Systems Analysis and Development at Instituto Federal da Bahia (IFBA) and I love programming.